jaakkopee/neuronSeq/README.md

 Check out file neuronSeqRun.py for usage examples.
 Classes NNote and Connection are in neuronSeq.py.
 NNoteTest2.mp3 at https://app.box.com/s/542a8aeb2z5sp37116mwuwe51l35m2rt contains some recorded output of neuronSeq. https://app.box.com/s/t9l9h0swjctf5r7iflazsn1vdbv3u7of with 8-slider controller GUI patch made with wxpython.
 GUI in wxJJP02.py.

-Requires wxpython.
+This is a bare bones sketch code.
+The core program is 102 lines long and is written with python. https://www.python.org